aranya170/Network-And-IOT-Lab/5. LCD Input & Output/Tinkercad 16x2 LCD with Serial Input Tutorial.md

 No physical hardware is required, as Tinkercad simulates all components.

 Step 1: Set Up the Circuit in Tinkercad

-Create a New Circuit:
+Create a New Circuit

 Log in to Tinkercad and start a new circuit project.

-Add Components:
+Add Components
 From the components panel, drag the following to the workspace:

 Arduino Uno R3
 16x2 LCD (search for "LCD")
 10kΩ Potentiometer
 Breadboard (optional for organization)
 Jumper wires (available in the workspace)

-Wire the Circuit:
+Wire the Circuit
 Connect the LCD to the Arduino as follows:

 LCD RS to Arduino pin 12
 LCD Enable to Arduino pin 11
 LCD D4 to Arduino pin 5